febiAlfarabi/pojoing/README.md

 	    }
     }

-By Default a class uses @Sumatera for automatically generate the duplicate class pojo and its make assume that all of field are should be generated.
-In special situation, where you need to ignore some field you can use @Nias(ignore = true) on your field.
+By Default a class uses @Sumatera for automatically generate the duplicate class pojo and its assume that all of class field are should be generated.

+In special situation, where you need to ignore some field you can use @Nias(ignore=true) on the field.

+    @Nias(ignore = true)
+    String secured ;

 There is also **2 static return methods** generated in your pojo class